Tomm0017/rsmod/README.md

     scheduled at a certain point, you want to surround the code with `Plugin.suspendable` (in this case, `it.suspendable { ... }`).

-    1. `bindObj` this is the bind method for attaching a plugin to an object action.
+    1. `bindObj`: this is the bind method for attaching a plugin to an object action.
     You can see, in `Kotlin`, we are able to 'label' the parameters.
 In this case, we set the `object id` to `0` and `opt` to `1`
-    2. `it.suspendable` exposes the code that follows as being `suspendable`, which means it can be paused at any point. `it` is the auto-assigned name that `Kotlin` gives unnamed variables in logic such as lambdas. `it`, in this case, is a `Plugin`, which holds the `suspendable` method.
+    2. `it.suspendable`: exposes the code that follows as being `suspendable`, which means it can be paused at any point. `it` is the auto-assigned name that `Kotlin` gives unnamed variables in logic such as lambdas. `it`, in this case, is a `Plugin`, which holds the `suspendable` method.